American Negro Exposition: Exhibits

 Entrance was 25 cents and the organizers expected 2 million people to attend.
-The art exhibit comprised 300 paintings and drawings and was called by The New York Times as "the largest showing of the work of Negro artists ever assembled."
+The art exhibit, which was curated by Alonzo J. Aden, comprised 300 paintings and drawings and was called by The New York Times as "the largest showing of the work of Negro artists ever assembled."

 Additionally, there was a Hall of Fame honoring notable African Americans.
 Artist William Edouard Scott created a series of 24 murals for the event, which took him three months to complete.
 Black Mexican artist Elizabeth Catlett's master thesis, the limestone sculpture "Negro Mother and Child" won first place in the exposition.

 Margaret Walker entered a literary competition with the following verses:

 Arna Bontemps and Langston Hughes co-wrote a musical titled Jubilee: Cavalcade of the Negro Theater specifically for the exposition.
-Bontemps, the poet Fenton Johnson, and several others working under the auspices of the Illinois Writers’ Project, produced a commemorative 96-page African-American history book called Cavalcade of the American Negro.
+Bontemps, the poet Fenton Johnson, and several others working under the auspices of the Illinois Writers' Project, produced a commemorative 96-page African-American history book called Cavalcade of the American Negro.

 Other musical segments were a performance by Duke Ellington and his orchestra, as well as a swing performance of The Chimes of Normandy.